Andy4495/Sensor-Repeater/README.md

 [![Arduino Compile Sketches](https://github.com/Andy4495/Sensor-Repeater/actions/workflows/arduino-compile-sketches.yml/badge.svg)](https://github.com/Andy4495/Sensor-Repeater/actions/workflows/arduino-compile-sketches.yml)
 [![Check Markdown Links](https://github.com/Andy4495/Sensor-Repeater/actions/workflows/CheckMarkdownLinks.yml/badge.svg)](https://github.com/Andy4495/Sensor-Repeater/actions/workflows/CheckMarkdownLinks.yml)

-This is an Energia sketch for a wireless repeater station running on an MSP430 controller to improve reception from a remote wireless sensor.
+This sketch is a wireless repeater station running on an MSP430 controller to improve reception from a remote wireless sensor.

 This sketch uses a TI CC110L BoosterPack to listen for packets from an [outdoor weather sensor][1].
 Since the sensor is outdoors and the [receiver hub][2] is indoors, the signal from the weather sensor is often weak or garbled when it is received by the hub.
 So I created this repeater station and installed it about halfway between the weather sensor and the receiver hub.